 This is HMICFRS’ fourth PEEL (police effectiveness, efficiency and legitimacy) assessment of West Mercia Police.
 PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
 The assessment is updated throughout the year with our inspection findings and reports.

 The extent to which the force is effective at keeping people safe and reducing crime is not yet graded.

 The extent to which the force is efficient at keeping people safe and reducing crime is good.

 The extent to which the force is legitimate at keeping people safe and reducing crime requires improvement.

 The efficiency and legitimacy inspection findings are published below.

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-My overall assessment of West Mercia’s performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of West Mercia’s performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.

 How effective is the force at keeping people safe and reducing crime?